HSF/iDDS/docs/source/users/condition_examples.rst

 2. condition trigger

+(This part is for iDDS developers.
+Users normally should not use this function.)
 Condition trigger is an option for iDDS to process whether to remember whether a condition work is already triggered.
 It's used to avoid duplicated triggering some processes(For example, when using work1.is_started to trigger work2.
 If the condition is not recorded, work2 can be triggered many times every time when the condition is evaluated).

 .. code-block:: python